Caroline Southwood Hill

 Caroline Southwood Hill (née Smith; 21 March 1809 – 31 December 1902) was an English educationalist and writer.
-She established and ran a Pestalozzian infant school, was involved in many co-operative ventures, and moved in a radical circle of other reformers.
+In 1837 she established and ran a Pestalozzian infant school in Wisbech; the building now survives as part of the Angles Theatre.
+She was involved in many co-operative ventures, and moved in a radical circle of other reformers.
 She wrote three children's books and contributed works to a range of publications such as The Nineteenth Century and Charles Dickens's Household Words.